Upcoming Events

 Agenda – Topics of Study

 As is true of all our international programs, we aim to cover a variety of topics to ensure our delegates receive a complete overview and understanding of each health system we study.
-Please click here to view the preliminary Agenda for the Educational Summit (updated January 2026).

 Get To Know Your Fellow Delegates